cloudmailin/docs.cloudmailin.com/docs/faqs.md

 If you give a status code that rejects the message such as 422, you can also set a message to go with it.
 Simply set the content type of this response to _text/plain_ and your HTTP response will be included in the error message sent to the server.

+How can I see the response my server returned
+-
+On the address page within CloudMailin you should see the message and the status that your server returned to CloudMailin.
+Clicking on the details tab will also show additional information.
+The details also include the first 2kb of any failed response so that you can determine what may have gone wrong with your server.

+My server had a temporary problem and a message was delayed, how can I see if it was delivered?
+-
+You can use the details page for a delivery status to see all delivery attempts with the same message ID.
+Hopefully one of these is green.

 I am receiving an error trying to create my custom domain?
 -
 You must make sure that your setup your DNS entries with either a CNAME or MX records pointing to CloudMailin before trying to enter a custom domain in the control panel.
 If you try to enter your custom domain first, it will fail to validate stating that the DNS records cannot be found.
 Take a look [here](custom_domains) for more information about setting up your custom domains.